pointOfive/Home/Code/README.md

 Examples of data analysis using Python and supporting tools are available on the [data analysis page](www.google.com).

-The following are examples of algorithm prototyping and implementation (using Python), and are meant to agument the [C++ coding practice below](#c).
+The following are examples of algorithm prototyping and implementation with Python, and are meant to agument the [C++ coding practice below](#c).
 These problems were drawn from [here](https://careercup.com/page?pid=amazon-interview-questions&sort=votes), [here](https://www.geeksforgeeks.org/amazons-asked-interview-questions/), and [here](https://technicalyorker.files.wordpress.com/2016/02/cracking-the-coding-interview1.pdf).